 - The Judicial Affairs meeting allows students to be informed in detail on keeping their computers secure.
 You must schedule a meeting by calling 480-965-6547.
 The meeting is mandatory and your port will not be activated unless you attend.

 - My residence hall room Ethernet port is broken, what do I do?

-- If your residence hall room Ethernet port is physically broken, call the Technology Center at 480-965-8565 so we can set up an appointment to come onsite to begin the repair process.
+- If your residence hall room Ethernet port is physically broken, call the ASU Experience Center at 480-965-8565 to begin the repair process.

 Are you looking to connect a gaming console, such as an XBOX, PlayStation or Wii, to the campus network?
 Most popular consoles are supported on the campus wired network.
 The wired network will offer the best performance and should be used for online multiplayer gaming.
 If your console does not connect to the wired network, follow the instructions here to register your console for use on the wireless network.

 It is the policy of the university to maintain access to local, national, and international networks for the purpose of supporting its fundamental activities of instruction, research, outreach, and administration.
 Users of the Residential Computing Network (ResNet) are to take necessary measures to safeguard the operating integrity of the systems they access and the accessibility of those systems to other users.
 This policy covers all persons accessing computer or network resources through any University Housing facility.
 The following policies govern the use of the University Housing computing network: